-Wire-harnesses are, to contemporary devices, like the human circulatory and nervous systems are to a body—both transport energy and data from place to place.
-Like in a human, errors and faults in harnesses can result in severe degradation or even complete failure of a system.
+Juscom aimed high right from inception, developing automotive grade wire harnesses for discerning automakers.
+Wire harnesses are to automobiles like the human circulatory and nervous systems are to a body: both transport energy and data from place to place.
+Similar to a human, errors and faults in wire harnesses can result in severe degradation or even complete failure of system.